mzetenyi/pi-N/README.md

 The options `negN1440` or `negD1600` will multiply the corresponding amplitudes by -1.
 (This only effects the interference terms with other resonance contributions.)
 Including `sch` or `uch` in the command line results in a calculation of only s-channel (or only u-channel) contributions of all resonances.
-(The default is calculate both s- and u-channels.)
+(The default is to calculate both s- and u-channels.)
 E.g.
 ```
 piNdilep N1440 N1535 negN1535 ...
 ```